Armaggheddon/BricksFinder/datasets/lego_minifigures_captions/hf_README.md

       "while remaining concise.
 Caption the image"
     )
     ```
+- `fig_num`: The figure number of the minifigure as in the original csv file from Rebrickable.
+- `num_parts`: The number of parts that the minifigure is made of.
+- `minifig_inventory_id`: The inventory id of the minifigure in the Rebrickable database.
+- `part_inventory_id`: The inventory id of the part in the Rebrickable database.
+- `part_num`: The part numbers that the minifigure is made of, which can be directly searched on the Rebrickable website.

 The data has been collected from the [Rebrickable](https://rebrickable.com/downloads/) website and the images have been downloaded from the column `img_url` in original *minifigs.csv* file from the website.